GoogleChrome/developer.chrome.com/site/en/docs/workbox/service-worker-lifecycle/index.md

 registration fails and the service worker is discarded.
 - Reminder: service workers operate within a scope.
 Here, the scope is the entire origin, as it was loaded from the root directory.
-- When registration begins, the service worker state is set to `"installing'`.
+- When registration begins, the service worker state is set to `'installing'`.

 Once registration finishes, installation begins.